duball97/0x402/README.md

 ## 🧩 For Developers

-Payfirst’s open documentation and public endpoints are designed for developers and AI agents building on the x402 payment layer.
+Payx402's open documentation and public endpoints are designed for developers and AI agents building on the x402 payment layer.

 - REST endpoints for payment verification
 - HTTP header structure for paywall discovery